Kamperhub/kamperhub-app/src/GO_LIVE_CHECKLIST.md

 ### **Step 1.2: CRITICAL - Create Production API Keys (Est. 10 mins)**

 > [!CAUTION]
-> **Do not reuse your unrestricted local development API key in production.** Your public (browser) key is visible in your website's code.
+> **Do not reuse your local development API keys in production.** Your public (browser) key is visible in your website's code.
 If it's unrestricted, anyone could steal it and use it, potentially running up a large bill on your account.
 Creating new, restricted keys is a critical security step.

 1. Go to the [Google Cloud Credentials page for kamperhub-s4hc2](https://console.cloud.google.com/apis/credentials?project=kamperhub-s4hc2).